mdn/temp-processes/issues.md

 - Major issue: This type of issue could severely affect a page's usefulness.
 For example, a significant amount of out-of-date information, a complex and important code example that doesn't work, a significant amount of prose that is badly written and hard to understand, or a large number of broken links.
   - Labels: `p1` (will be addressed soon) and `p2` (will be addressed soon, but higher priority items will take precedence)

 - Minor issue — This is a type of improvement issue that can make the existing content better but does not affect learning or only has a minor effect on learning.
+Since these types of issues are not actively planned for, help from contributors to fix these issues is welcome and much appreciated.
+Fixing some of these issues can also provide the necessary practice to beginner contributors who are starting to get familiar with the contribution process.
 Examples include typos, bad grammar, a broken link, a small amount of out-of-date information or badly-written prose, or a code snippet that doesn't work.
   - Labels: `p3` (no visibility when the issue will be addressed)

 In general, critical issues should be fixed immediately and are most likely handled by MDN Web Docs staff and peers.